omniti-labs/mimeo/doc/mimeo.md

     Third, optional argument can be used to change the limit on how many rows are grabbed from the source with each run of the function.

 *refresh_updater(p_destination text, p_debug boolean, int default 100000)*
-    Replication for tables that have INSERT AND/OR UPDATE ONLY data and contain a timestamp column that is incrementend with every INSERT AND UPDATE
+    Replication for tables that have INSERT AND/OR UPDATE ONLY data and contain a timestamp column that is incremented with every INSERT AND UPDATE
     ...SETUP...
     Passing TRUE to second argument turns on debugging output to see details in real-time.
     Third, optional argument can be used to change the limit on how many rows are grabbed from the source with each run of the function.